Garden to Forest Programme by Health In Harmony

 The Garden to Forest programme was launched in 2016 to create rapid reforestation and biodiversity enrichment, while supporting local communities to live in harmony with the forest.
 It adopts a comprehensive approach by targeting the root cause of deforestation.

-Through its local implementing partner, Alam Sehat Lestari (ASRI), Health in Harmony will work with the National Park to reforest 49.5 hectares of community gardens into agroforestry plots.
-ASRI will also provide materials and technical assistance to support slash-and-burn farmers in their transition to sustainable agroforestry practices to secure their livelihoods.
+Through its local implementing partner, Alam Sehat Lestari (ASRI), Health in Harmony worked with the National Park to reforest 49.5 hectares of community gardens into agroforestry plots.
+ASRI also provided materials and technical assistance to support slash-and-burn farmers in their transition to sustainable agroforestry practices to secure their livelihoods.

-Besides improving local farmers’ livelihoods, the programme will also provide co-benefits to the ecosystem, such as climate mitigation through reforestation, wildlife protection, and biodiversity enhancement.
+Besides improving local farmers’ livelihoods, the programme also provided co-benefits to the ecosystem, such as climate mitigation through reforestation, wildlife protection, and biodiversity enhancement.

-Besides improving local farmers’ livelihoods, the programme will also provide co-benefits to the ecosystem, such as climate mitigation through reforestation, wildlife protection, and biodiversity enhancement.
+Besides improving local farmers’ livelihoods, the programme also provided co-benefits to the ecosystem, such as climate mitigation through reforestation, wildlife protection, and biodiversity enhancement.

 Through this programme, we hope to empower rainforest communities to secure sustainable livelihoods, while enabling them to live harmoniously with nature and wildlife.
 We also hope that the Garden to Forest programme will inspire others to adopt innovative community- and nature-based solutions to protect ecosystems in Southeast Asia.